summerchu24/PLAsTiCC/README.md

 # PLAsTiCC
- some information and code, models about the PLAsTiCC Astronomical Classification
+solution( code, models) to the PLAsTiCC Astronomical Classification